cheqd/cheqd-node/architecture/adr-list/adr-002-identity-transactions.md

         ...
       ],
     "requestId": "<uniq request identifier>",
-    "metadata": {}
+    "metadata": [
+      "versionId": "<transaction_hash>",
+      ...
+    ]
 }
 ```

 - **`data`**: Data requested to be written to the ledger, specific for each request type.
 - **`signatures`**: `data` should be signed by all `controller` private keys.
 This field contains a dict there key's id from `DIDDoc.authentication` is a key, and the signature is a value.
 The `signatures` must contains signatures from all controllers.
 And every controller should sign all fields excluding `signatures` using at least one key from `DIDDoc.authentication`.
 - **`requestId`**: String with uniq identifier.
 Unix timestamp is recommended.
 Needs for a reply protection.
 - **`metadata`**: Dictionary with additional metadata fields.
 Empty for now.
 This fields provides extensibility in the future, e.g., it can contain `protocolVersion` or other relevant metadata associated with a request.
+  - **`versionId`**: acceptable only for DIDDoc updating.

 ## List of transactions and details

 ### `DID` transactions